rupeshbug/personal-blog/src/pages/posts/ai_agent_faiss_blog.md

 ## Why Long-Term Memory?

 Typical LLM agents are stateless.
-That means they forget what you said the last time.
+That means they forget what the user said the last time.
 To simulate memory, we can persist selected memories in a vector database and retrieve them contextually in the next conversation.

 This way, when you tell the AI your name today, it'll remember it tomorrow.